kubermatic/community-components/README.md

 Name | Description
 --- | ---
+[setup-checklist/kkp](./knowledge-base/setup-checklist/kkp) | Detailed requirement documentation to setup Kubermatic KKP at different environments
-[setup-checklist](./knowledge-base/setup-checklist) | Detailed requirement documentation to setup kubermatic at different environments
+[setup-checklist/kubeone](./knowledge-base/setup-checklist/kubeone) | Detailed requirement documentation to setup KubeOne at different environments
 [how-to-convert-to-docx](./knowledge-base/how-to-convert-to-docx.md) | Commands to convert markdown to docx [migrate-helm2-to-helm3](./knowledge-base/migrate-helm2-to-helm3.md) | This document shows you how to migrate Heml releases from using Helm version 2.x with Tiller to being managed by Helm version 3.x in place.
 [node-health-check](knowledge-base/node-health-check.md)| This doc describes how Kubermatic node health checks works